-In July, 2019, Pod.Cast was developed by Microsoft employees Akash Mahajan, Prakruti Gogia, and Nithya Govindarajan volunteering through Microsoft’s annual hackathon.
-Since then, the tool has labeled many rounds of Orcasound data.
+In July, 2019, Pod.Cast was developed by Microsoft employees Akash Mahajan, Prakruti Gogia, and Nithya Govindarajan volunteering through Microsoft’s annual hackathon for Orcasound.
+Since then, the tool has labeled many rounds of open data with help from bioacousticians like Scott Veirs.
 On-going development is led by Akash and Prakruti, mainly through AI4Earth & OneWeek hackathons.

 Pod.Cast uses a machine learning model to accelerate annotation of biological signals in audio data through web-based crowdsourcing.
 The software lets a user:

 - Predict the time bounds of signals in a recording based on a machine learning model.

 - Visualize the audio data as a spectrogram and listen via a web-based playback UI that is synchronized with the spectrogram.

 - Validate the predicted annotations and optionally add annotations manually, collaborating with a “crowd” of other human annotators.

 - Save annotations from each labeling “round” in a .tsv file.

 - orcalabel-podcast repo (Github)